 Hi, I'm Michael.

 Near the end of 2016, I left a full-stack Python position, and jumped in head-first into my two passions: education, and indie video games.
-When I'm not teaching web dev at UC Berkeley Extensions, I'm making rookie mistakes with game dev so you don't have to, and writing this blog about what I learn along the way!
+When I'm not teaching a web development bootcamp at UC Berkeley Extensions, I'm making rookie mistakes with game dev so you don't have to, and writing this blog about what I learn along the way!
 I hope it'll be useful for others considering a similar path, or interested in getting started with indie game development under Linux.
 If you want to contact me, click here to answer a captcha and expand my email address: [email protected] ⚹ .com (or just guess the popular email provider that starts with G).

 Excluding drivers in the OS, my game dev stack is 100% free software.

 If you are curious, this is what I use: